Insight-deviler/jar2dex-and-dex-merger/README.md

 # Jar2Dex and Dex merger
 Jar2Dex is an android application for

     1. Merging dex files.

-    2. Convert .jar and .classes file to dex
+    2. Convert .jar and .classes file to dex.

-    3. Convert a folder containing .jar or .classes to dex
+    3. Convert a folder containing .jar or .classes to dex.

 # Information
 The app needs android 8+ devices for converting jar to dex due to the limitations of D8 library